gosukiwi/vimo/doc/quick-start-guide.md

 go to the first match if there are several matches, in which case you need to use `<leader>tl` to list all tags so you can see where to go from there.

+You can also use `<leader>tL` to list __all__ tags and fuzzy-find them.
+This does not update the tagfile so you might want to run `<leader>tr` for `tags refresh` first.

 ## Working with Buffers
+Working with buffers is easy.
+Use `<leader>b` to see all other buffers (besides the one being displayed).
+You can use `<leader><tab>` to toggle with the last buffer.

+If need to interact with more than two buffers at the same time, then you can either use `marks` (`:help marks`), if you still need more, then multiple windows is the way to go.

 ## Working with Windows
+Windows are very easy with Vimo, here's a cheatsheet:

+     <leader>ww
+       Window horizontal split
+       NORMAL MODE

+     <leader>wv
+       Window Vertical split
+       NORMAL MODE

+     <leader>wh
+       Window go left
+       NORMAL MODE

+     <leader>wj
+       Window go down
+       NORMAL MODE

+     <leader>wk
+       Window go up
+       NORMAL MODE

+     <leader>wl
+       Window go right
+       NORMAL MODE

+     <leader>wq
+       Window Quit
+       NORMAL MODE

+     <leader>wf
+       Window Full screen (close all other windows) NORMAL MODE

+     <leader>wr
+       Window Rotate to the right
+       NORMAL MODE

+     <leader>wf
+       Window Rotate to the left
+       NORMAL MODE

+     <leader>w=
+       Window equalize size
+       NORMAL MODE

+     <leader>w<tab>
+       Toggle window
+       NORMAL MODE

+     <leader>w+w
+       Window more width
+       NORMAL MODE

+     <leader>w-w
+       Window less width
+       NORMAL MODE

+     <leader>w+h
+       Window more height
+       NORMAL MODE

+     <leader>w-h
+       Window less height
+       NORMAL MODE